MDFahimAnjum/LightCNNforPD/index.md

     5. `crnn_classifier` notebook uses Convolutional-Recurrent Neural Network as described in [Lee et. al. (2021)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8528094/)
     6. `light_cnn_classifier` notebook uses our proposed lightweight CNN architecture.

 5. If you want to generate the CSV files yourself, use the Matlab script `matlab_process.m` in `MatLab Codes` folder.
 You will need Matlab and [EEGLab](https://sccn.ucsd.edu/eeglab/index.php).
+The script will generate CSV files and plots which you can manually inspect to see which data were too corrupted with noise and you can ignore those.